-The Community Foundation has nearly 100 scholarship funds available, from which we awarded more than $457,000 in the 2014-2015 fiscal year.
+We have more than 115 scholarship funds from which we annually award over $600,000 to students.
+With only a few exceptions, the vast majority of our scholarship funds require residency in Kosciusko County, Indiana, or attendance at a high school serving Kosciusko County in order to be eligible.
 Scholarships can be used for tuition, books and academic fees, but not for room and board.
-Scholarship payments made for room and board are taxable to the recipient.
-Click here to access the IRS website for more information.
+Scholarship payments made for room and board are taxable to the recipient according to the IRS.

 Who is Eligible to Apply?

 The vast majority of our scholarship opportunities require applicants to be a resident of Kosciusko County, Indiana, or a graduate of a high school serving Kosciusko County.
 Exceptions include, but are not limited to, the Max and Kathryn Beigh Educational Endowment Fund, the DePuy Memorial Scholarship Fund, and the Zimmer Biomet Scholarship Fund.